mootools/mootools-core/Docs/Element/Element.md

 #### Get a DOM Element by reference:

 	var div = document.getElementById('myElement');
-	div = $(div); // The element with all the Element methods applied.
+	div = $(div); //The element with all the Element methods applied.

 ### Notes:

-- You'll use this function when you aren't sure if a variable is an actual element or an id, as well as just shorthand for document.getElementById().
+- This method is useful when it's unclear if working with an actual element or an id.
+It also serves as a shorthand for document.getElementById().
 - In Internet Explorer, the [Element][] is extended the first time $ is called on it, and all the [Element][] Methods become available.
 - Browsers with native HTMLElement support, such as Safari, Firefox, and Opera, apply all the [Element][] Methods to every DOM element automatically.
 - MooTools detects if an element needs to be extended or not, so you can call the function on the same element as many times as you want without ill effect.